 Step 3.
 Apply to Become an ESL Teacher in Idaho

 Once you have earned at least a bachelor’s degree, completed a teacher education program, and passed the required tests you will meet all the elements on an ESL teacher job description and be ready to apply for certification.
-To do this you will need to complete an Initial Application, and send this along with the following to the State Department of Education; Teacher Certification/Professional Standards;
+To do this you will need to complete an Initial Application that includes the following:

 - $75 application fee

 - Official transcripts from your education institution(s) where you completed at least a bachelor’s degree as well as your teacher education program

 - Details about any previous teaching experience, if applicable